 The semiconductor industry has historically been cyclical and is characterized by wide fluctuations in product supply and demand.
 From time to time, this industry has experienced significant downturns, often in connection with, or in anticipation of, maturing product and technology cycles, excess inventories, and declines in general economic conditions.
 The global economic and semiconductor downturns have caused and may in the future cause our operating results to decline dramatically from one period to the next.
 For example, the semiconductor industry has been experiencing a cyclical downturn since the second half of fiscal 2022, which has extended through fiscal 2023, resulting in a significant decline in demand for foundry & logic and DRAM products over the same period.
 Global economic stability can be negatively affected by a variety of factors and interrelationships, including the impacts of epidemics and pandemics, military conflicts or regional tensions, climate change, trade barriers (such as the U.S.-China trade restrictions implemented since fiscal 2022) and other factors acting alone or in combination.
 Some of these factors can also have a more direct adverse impact upon our operations to varying degrees.
-Our business depends heavily upon the development and manufacture of new semiconductors, the rate at which semiconductor manufacturers make transitions to smaller nanometer technology nodes and implement tooling cycles, the volume of production by semiconductor, such as servers, personal computers, automobiles and cell phones.
+Our business depends heavily upon the development and manufacture of new semiconductors, the rate at which semiconductor manufacturers make transitions to smaller nanometer technology nodes and implement tooling cycles, the volume of production by semiconductor manufacturers, and the overall financial strength of our customers, which, in turn, depend upon the current and anticipated market demand for semiconductors and products that use semiconductors, such as servers, personal computers, automobiles and cell phones.
 During industry downturns, semiconductor manufacturers sharply curtail their spending, including their spending on our products, which may adversely impact our revenues, gross margins and results of operations.
 Further, a protracted downturn could cause one or more of our customers to become insolvent, resulting in a loss of revenue and impacting our ability to collect on accounts receivable.
 The timing, length and severity of these cyclical downturns are difficult to predict, and our business depends on our ability to plan for and react to these cyclical changes.